Thewbi/armos/Lesson01_Assembler/README.md

 5. Running - The kernel image is copied onto a SD Card or run in an emulator.
 6. Writing a Makefile - For convenience, automate the process using make

+### The CPU

+There is a very good Youtube Video explaining the CPU in the series by Steve Hallady on Jamie King's channel [here](https://www.youtube.com/watch?v=Am82a8D4EOI&list=PLRwVmtr-pp05PQDzfuOOo-eRskwHsONY0&index=3).

+The CPU contains

+- Registers (15 registers, R1-R12 are general purpose.
+R13 is the stack pointer (sp) for transient data.
+R14 is link register holds the return address on calls of a subroutine.
+R15 is programm counter (pc) that points to the next instruction to execute in memory.)
+- ALU (Arithmetic Logic Unit for Adding, Subtracting, Bit-Wise manipulation, has a shifter for bit shifts)
+- Special Registers (Instruction Register holds the fetche instruction that pc pointed to, CPSR = Current Processor Status Register, SPSR = used to save CPSR during interrupt/exception handling, Flag-Register (= NZCVQ flags and CPU mode))
+- Control Unit

 ### Step 1 - Writing Code

 https://azeria-labs.com/writing-arm-assembly-part-1/